sounkou-bioinfo/mangoro/README.md

 ## Some issues to investigate

-There is some convertion overhead now when sending data to go processes because we are sending the arrow data as bytes.
-Moroever for some reason, we cannot send directly matrices.
+There is some conversion overhead now when sending data to go processes because we are sending the arrow data as bytes after convertion of the R objects using nanoarrow.
+Moroever for some reason, we cannot send directly matrices since we can a `arrow` package requirement.

 ## LLM Usage Disclosure